yoosername/dockui/README.md

       name: "Auth Provider"
       key: "example-auth-provider"
       url: "/authenticate"
       weight: "10"

+  # Scope provider provides capabilities to check if the current authenticated user
+  # has the required scope
+  # As providers are chained, weight represents where in the order this will fire
+    - type : "scopeprovider"
+      name: "Scope Provider"
+      key: "example-scope-provider"
+      url: "/check-scope"
+      weight: "10"

   # Routes are a way to rewrite more readable urls for a given webpage or resource